BorArt22/project-7-message-passing/README.md

     --topic 'location'
   '''

-8. `kubectl apply -f deployment/kafka-configmap.yaml` - Set up environment variables for the pods
+11. `kubectl apply -f deployment/kafka-configmap.yaml` - Set up environment variables for the pods
+12. `kubectl apply -f deployment/udaconnect-location-consumer.yaml`
+13. `kubectl apply -f deployment/udaconnect-location-producer.yaml`

 Manually applying each of the individual `yaml` files is cumbersome but going through each step provides some context on the content of the starter project.
 In practice, we would have reduced the number of steps by running the command against a directory to apply of the contents: `kubectl apply -f deployment/`.